 OK, it’s not like I was ever super into Lighter Shade of Brown.
 At the time of Ramirez’s death I probably hadn’t even thought about them for the better part of two decades, but there was this one song my best girlfriend and I were obsessed with back in high school.
 We found it on the B-side of the cassette single for “Sunday Afternoon,” for which we traveled all the way to the mall across town, purchased from Sam Ash, after which I proceeded to put it on every mix tape I made for my friends for the next four months.
 I pulled up this video and listened to it again for probably the first time since I was sixteen.
 Lemme take you back to the old school, ’cause I’m so cool:

-While his family told reporters his death was related to heat stroke and cardiac arrest, they also mentioned he’d battled alcohol dependency for a large part of his life.
-A few verses in, he says he “took my first swig chillin’ at my homie’s crib,” and that struck me as remarkably sad.
-It got thinking about how, for however people feel about cannabis, however misinformed they are about what it’s like to be high, or its addiction potential, there is absolutely no deleterious physical effect of cannabis that holds a damned candle to what alcohol does to the human body.
-Because of this, our continued prohibition of cannabis and not alcohol is maddening and baffling.
-We seem to take it for granted that kids are going to start experimenting with alcohol at a young age, and still prohibit grown-ass adults from smoking something a harmless flower.
+His family told reporters he’d battled alcohol dependency for a large part of his life.
 Through the course of my life, I’ve watched plenty of friends and family die young and tank their futures with nothing but alcohol abuse and strings of resulting terrible decisions because of that.
 Persistent alcohol abuse is proven to be catastrophically damaging to the body and mind; deadly, even.
 Deadly; often.
 Some of the alcoholics or heavy drinkers I’ve known, and even the people who’ve been in relationships with alcoholics and alcohol abusers, have said intimated they think I am less than because I use cannabis, a drug that, wholly unlike alcohol, has enormous physical and emotional healing potential.

 This post isn’t meant to be angry or sad.
-I am simmering with a low-level, but ever-present fury that is generally focused in the direction of Jeff Sessions, but generally speaking, I’m still pleased we’re making progress in normalizing cannabis and its users.
-One of the reasons I’m grateful and hopeful that cannabis is seeing more positive mainstream attention is because I believe in people being able to self-medicate safely, and without destroying their bodies.
-Because guys….we’re human.
+I am simmering with a low-level, but ever-present fury that is generally focused in the direction of Jeff Sessions and his ancient “drug test everyone” cronies, but generally speaking, I’m still pleased we’re making some progress normalizing cannabis and its users.
+I’m grateful and hopeful that cannabis is seeing more positive mainstream attention is because I believe in people being able to self-medicate safely, and without destroying their bodies.
+Because y’all….we’re human.
 We’re going to self-medicate.
 For some people, it’s the only affordable and accessible type of medication there is.
-I think about this often.
+For me, it is.

 There’s a growing movement of conservative soccer mom types around the country getting in on the CBD action for anxiety and pain relief, and when you get that community behind you, you get shit done.
 Today’s women don’t tolerate being told they have to endure hardship just because yet another misinformed fossil in Washington doesn’t understand science.
-Extend your well-manicured claws, ladies, for we will have our cake and infuse it, too.
+Extend your well-manicured claws, ladies.
+We will have our cake and infuse it, too.

 Anyway, a couple days later, with that song fresh in my mind, I started working backward from my brownie recipe to create a chocolate free bar that was ultra-rich and delicious.
 They turned out a bazillion times better than any blondie recipe I’d ever tried and I didn’t want to misrepresent, so I decided to meet blondie and brownie halfway and give a little tip of the hat to Bobby Ramirez.